 Lithium-ion batteries are a relatively new technology.
 However, since their launch in the early 1990s, they have gradually replaced old technologies.
 Lithium-based batteries offer high performance with a compact design.
 These advantages mean they are being increasingly used in electronic devices and vehicles.

-In order to evaluate the potential hazards associated with lithium batteries, understanding how they work can be very helpful.
+To evaluate the potential hazards associated with lithium batteries, understanding how they work can be very helpful.
 There are many different types of batteries where lithium is used in a pure or bonded form.
 Lithium cells are divided into primary (non-rechargeable) and secondary (rechargeable) cells.
 A battery pack is made up of several cells depending on capacity.

-During the discharging process lithium ions and electrons are released on the anode side.
+During the discharging process, lithium ions and electrons are released on the anode side.
 The electrons flow through the external circuit and perform the electrical work.
 At the same time, the lithium ions cross through the electrolyte fluid and the separator over to the cathode.

 Some common issues with lithium-ion batteries are: